OWASP CRS Request

 This action evaluates rules for request headers and body (when process_body

-The tallying process is called Anomaly Scoring, and is detailed on the CoreRuleSet website.
+The tallying process is called Anomaly Scoring, and is detailed on the CRS website.

-The default behavior of the OWASP/CRS action includes the following Coraza directives or sets of rules:
+The default behavior for this action is based on the following Coraza directives and rules from v4.14.0 of the CRS:

-Included in these defaults is an inbound anomaly score threshold of 5 and a paranoia level of 1.
+Included in these rules is an inbound anomaly score threshold of 5 and a paranoia level of 1.

 Body Processing